Nduga hostage crisis

 The Nduga hostage crisis began on 7 February 2023 when Free Papua Movement (Organisasi Papua Merdeka, OPM) insurgents attacked a plane and took its pilot and all five passengers hostage.
-While the passengers were soon released, New Zealander pilot Philip Mark Mehrtens remains in captivity.
+While the passengers were soon released, New Zealander pilot Phillip Mark Mehrtens remained in captivity until 21 September 2024.

 Background

-On 4 February 2023 fifteen civilian workers building a puskesmas clinic for the district had been threatened by the Free Papua Movement (OPM), which alleged that some of them were spies of the Indonesian government, as some of them were allegedly not carrying their national identity cards.
+On 4 February 2023, fifteen civilian workers building a puskesmas clinic for the District of Paro were threatened by the Free Papua Movement (OPM), which alleged that some of them were spies of the Indonesian government, as some of them were allegedly not carrying their national identity cards.

 Timeline

+First week

 On 7 February 2023 at 06:17 a.m.
 WIT, a Pilatus PC-6 Porter aircraft with the registration number PK-BVY belonging to Susi Air arrived from Timika to Paro airport, Nduga.
 Shortly after landing, it lost contact with air traffic control.
 A search was conducted from the air, which soon sighted a burning aircraft.
-The fate of the New Zealander pilot and the Indonesian passengers (five adults and an infant) was not known at this point.
+The fate of the New Zealand pilot and the Indonesian passengers (local Nduga Papuan; Demanus Gwijangge, Minda Gwijangge, Pelenus Gwijangge, Meita Gwijangge and an infant, Wetina W) was not known at this point.

-A few hours after the sighting, Indonesian military stated that it is likely that the passengers had been taken hostage by the OPM, who were also accused of setting the plane on fire.
-On the same day, OPM spokesman Sebby Sambom confirmed these allegations, claiming that the operation was led by Egianus Kogoya, a local commander.
+A few hours after the sighting, the Indonesian National Armed Forces (TNI) stated that it was likely that the passengers had been taken hostage by the OPM, who were also accused of setting the plane on fire.
+On the same day, OPM spokesman Sebby Sambom confirmed these allegations, claiming that the operation was led by Egianus Kogoya, a local TPNPB-OPM commander.
 OPM stated that the passengers, who were Indonesian nationals, had already been released, but that the pilot would only be delivered if the Indonesian government recognised the independence of West Papua, and otherwise would be killed.
 By then, the hostage had been taken further away from the area according to the organisation.
 OPM considered New Zealand, Indonesia, Australia, Europe, and the United States to be responsible.
 In addition, OPM took hostage the workers who had been building the puskesmas clinic.

-By 8 February 2023, civilian workers had been evacuated from the area by the Indonesian National Police.
+By 8 February, civilian workers had been evacuated from the area by the Indonesian National Police.
 Units of police and army were deployed to evacuate the fifteen civilian workers with three helicopters.
 The evacuation operation was slowed down by bad weather and had to be suspended, but was later completed.
 In the evening of 8 February, the police claimed that all passengers of the plane had been evacuated.

-On 14 February, members of the West Papua National Liberation Army (TPNPB), the armed wing of the OPM, released several photos and videos of the New Zealand pilot Phillip Mark Mehrtens to the Associated Press.
-The rebel spokesperson Sebby Sambom stated that his group had released the five civilian hostages since they were indigenous Papuans.
-In their videos, the rebels reiterated their demand for West Papuan independence.
-On 23 February, Indonesian authorities claimed that Kogoya had offered to exchange firearms and ammunition for Mehrtens' release, and that the offer had been rejected.